Revolutionary terror: State terror in the Soviet Union

 The Great Purge refers collectively to several related campaigns of political repression and persecution in the Soviet Union orchestrated by Joseph Stalin during the 1930s, which removed all of his remaining opposition from power.
 It involved the purge of the Communist Party of the Soviet Union and the persecution of unaffiliated persons, both occurring within a period characterized by omnipresent police surveillance, widespread suspicion of "saboteurs", imprisonment and killings.
 In the Western World, this was referred to as "the Great Terror".

-The Soviet collectivization of agriculture used terror against the peasants that resisted, see "Dekulakization".

 China

-According to the official statistics from the Communist Party of China and the Chinese government in 1954, at least 1.3 million people were imprisoned in the Campaign to Suppress Counterrevolutionaries in 1950–1953, and 712 thousand people were executed.
-However, scholars and researchers have given higher estimated death tolls.
+During the Chinese Communist Revolution, the Chinese Communist Party (CCP) had encouraged and overseen the execution and imprisonment of landlords by their former tenants in the countryside.
+Upon the Kuomintang's retreat to Taiwan, Mao Zedong and the other leaders of the CCP oversaw a terror in line with their Marxist–Leninist principles.
+According to the official statistics from the People's Daily of the CCP Central Committee in 1954, at least 1.3 million people were imprisoned in the Campaign to Suppress Counterrevolutionaries in 1950–1953, and 712 thousand people were executed.
+The tactics of the Terror was also used by Red Guards during the Cultural Revolution of 1966-1976.
+Mao encouraged this by telling his followers to "Bombard the Headquarters" to remove bureaucrats from power.